-- (1) Before deduction of royalties.

-- (2) Light and Medium Crude Oil production is included in NGLs production.

-- (3) Numbers may not add due to rounding.
+- (1) Before deduction of royalties. - (2) Including solution gas and other by-products. - (3) Including by-products, but excluding solution gas and by-products from oil wells. - (4) Unit values are based on net reserve volumes. - (5) Numbers may not add due to rounding.

-The following table indicates Peyto's average daily production from its important fields, and in total, for the year-ended December 31, 2014.
+The following table indicates Peyto's average daily production from its important fields, and in total, for the year-ended December 31, 2015.